UNO-NULLify/eCTF20/docs/internal/code-reviews.md

 When reviewing our design we were concerned about the trust in the command register and the potential ability of an attacker to perform a race condition with the value of a song that the user owns and one that they do not own, however, if this occurs, they will not be able to properly decrypt the song and play it.

-TLDR: The crypto saves us from Race Conditions related to song authorization
+TLDR: The crypto saves us from Race Conditions related to song authorization and we don't trust the command channel, so we move everything to a local struct before using it.

 Another note on the one above, after some discussion, Frank added a function that basically caches the data from the command channel, so we don't have to trust the channel.
 This will offer another layer of protection.